 The Trust is administered by a Board of Trustees who are accountable to, and elected by, members of the Trust.
 The Board shall consist of not less than three nor more than ten members.
-Currently, there is three trustees.
+Currently, there are four trustees.

 Annual Returns are due within 6 months of a charity’s balance date (financial year-end), or a longer period if an extension has been granted.

 This charity has been granted an exemption from filing an annual return for the year ending 31 March 2019 under Section 43 of the Charities Act 2005.